showgun666/oopython/README.md

 # OOPYTHON REPOSITORY

-This repository is a place where Markus von Wowern and Adam Gomaev stores their group projects.
+This repository is a place where Markus von Wowern stores his Yahtzee project for oopython at BTH.